-Name of Plan Adoption Date Purpose Avon Free Public Library Strategic Plan (2018-2022) March 2018 This five year plan charts the course for even greater community engagement, responsible growth, and enhanced offerings and services.
+Name of Plan Adoption Date Purpose Avon Free Public Library Strategic Plan (2018- 2022) March 2018 This five year plan charts the course for even greater community engagement, responsible growth, and enhanced offerings and services.
 It serves as a flexible framework to be built upon and amended to reflect and address the challenge of change.
-Avon Free Public Library Technology Plan June 2015 This plan is intended to guide technological development in the Library for the next three years.
-It will support the library's mission statement, align with our strategic plan, stimulate thought and discussion about the technological needs of our community, and provide structure for planning and budgeting for technology over the next three years.
-Avon Public Schools Blueprint for Excellence Strategic Plan (2018-2019) Dec 2018 To guide overall operations and strategic investments in the Avon Public School Systems.
+Avon Free Public Library Technology Plan May 2021 This plan is intended to support the complex and diverse needs of the Library organization with technology that is simple, flexible and reliable.
+The plan offers specific projects as well as four guideposts based on long-term core values and needs.
+Avon Public Schools Blueprint for Excellence Strategic Plan (2019-2023) Jan 2021 To guide overall operations and strategic investments in the Avon Public School Systems.
 Business Continuity Plan Feb 2012 To prepare the Town to restore services to the widest extent possible in a minimum time frame in the event of extended service outages caused by factors beyond our control (e.g., natural disasters, man-made events, etc.) Commission on Accreditation for Law Enforcement Agencies Accredited Since 1993 CALEA Accreditation is a national standard and a proven management model that provides Police Departments of all sizes with a dynamic strategic plan that promotes the efficient use of resources and improves the delivery of services.
 Comprehensive Energy Management Plan Oct 2012 To provide a comprehensive action plan for the management of Town and BOE assets, operations, and energy use, including several non-binding "reach" goals with respect to energy use reduction and use of renewables.
 Information Technology Plan Dec 2016 This document identifies goals and objectives for the Town of Avon's Information Technology infrastructure for the next several years.
 Natural Resource Inventory & Management Plan Nov 2009 To guide the management of five properties owned by the Town, including Alsop Meadows Conservation Area, Fisher Meadows Natural Area, Found Land Conservation Area, Huckleberry Hill Conservation Area, and Hazen Park.
 Pavement Management Program Nov 2017 To guide annual resource allocation for prioritizing road improvements and rehabilitation based on objective road condition ratings.
 Plan of Conservation and Development Nov 2016 To guide the Planning and Zoning Commission and the citizens of Avon in making decisions regarding land use, transportation, public services, recreation, open space, natural resources, and housing, over the next decade.
 An update to the POCD was completed in 2016.
 Recreation & Park Facilities Master Plan Dec 2007 To study expansion of existing recreation facilities and athletic fields and potential development of Town owned parcels for future recreational use and to develop several conceptual recreation plans based upon the report analysis and recommendations.
 Roof Asset Management Plan Nov 2005 To assist the Public Works Department in prioritizing the strategic replacement or improvement of rooftops on all municipal owned buildings.
 Waste Water Facilities Plan Apr 2007 To have a comprehensive document that addresses operations, maintenance, and expansion of the Town's waste water collection system.